- Parents Home

 Why Is Epilepsy Surgery Done?

+Epilepsy surgery is done when a child's seizures aren't controlled by medicine or other treatments.
 The surgery is designed to stop all the seizures or, at least, to make them happen less often.

 After surgery, some kids can stop taking their seizure medicine, but most just take less of it.